 Food and beverage social media marketing is primed for influencer partnerships.
 There are endless YouTube cooking channels, food review websites, and food bloggers across all social media platforms.
 The creators have a huge impact on consumer purchase decisions.
 In fact, 49% of consumers depend on influencer decisions.
 This virtual word of mouth is extremely influential in the consumer journey.

 Adding influencers into your strategy can also drive conversions, not just awareness.
-This is particularly helpful for food and bev brands with an ecommerce presence.
+This is particularly helpful for food and beverage brands with an ecommerce presence.
 Use affiliate links and coupon codes to link POS data back to influencer campaigns in addition to awareness metrics, such as reach and engagement.

 Food and beverage brands have a unique opportunity to engage audiences with user-generated marketing content on social media.
 People are eager to share recipes or new food explorations online, which is a win-win for brand and consumer.
 Brands are able to capitalize on authentic content that builds trust, while consumers are fulfilled by interaction and admiration.